National Events

 The Kristopher Jon Anthony Memorial Scholarship

-Handbell Musicians of America Area 9 is pleased to offer a scholarship to the Handbell Musicians of America National Seminar in Irving, TX from July 11-15, 2023.
+Handbell Musicians of America Area 9 is pleased to offer a scholarship to the Handbell Musicians of America National Seminar in Hartford, Connecticut, from July 9-13, 2024.
 The $500 scholarship assists attendees with their registration fee with any remaining funds allowed for other event expenses.
-Deadline for application is May 15, 2023.
+Deadline for application is May 15, 2024.

 Eligibility Requirements